mosip/websub/README.md

 ![kafka_hub_image](design/_images/kafka_hub_image.png)

-As you can see the current implementation is relying on two different technologies.
-An IdP is used to handle any authentication and authorization request.
+An [IdP](https://en.wikipedia.org/wiki/Identity_provider) is used to handle any authentication and authorization request.
 For the other quality of services such as message persistence, subscription management, etc the implementation depends on Kafka message broker.

 ## Security
 As mentioned above apart from standard SSL/TLS, for authentication and authorization the hub depends on an IdP.
 OAuth2 is used as the authorization protocol along with JWT tokens.